Tom Huckabee: Re*Cords, aka Reversible Cords

-1973

-A deep and nearly lifelong friendship with Bill Paxton pushed Tom Huckabee in many directions.
-Together Huckabee and Paxton made "Avant-garde/guerrilla" Super 8 films, starting 1973.

 Taking Tiger Mountain

-As Tom Huckabee and Bill Paxton collaborated on multiple levels, their first official and distributed 1983 film was Taking Tiger Mountain.
-In 1974 Kent Smith began as the original director.
-Huckabee came into the project later, first seeing Smith's footage in 1975.
-In 1979 Huckabee transformed the movie into a different telling of the tale, with a direction change and reflections of William S. Burroughs.
-After the film's San Francisco premiere in March 1983, perhaps the first serious review of the film came from Judy Stone of San Francisco Chronicle, who said Smith and Huckabee were, "remarkably successful in evoking an ominous vision of the future."
+The first official collaboration between Tom Huckabee and actor Bill Paxton was the 1983 film Taking Tiger Mountain.
+In 1979, Huckabee took over directorial duties from Kent Smith and transformed the movie into a different telling of the tale, with a direction change and reflections of William S. Burroughs.
+After the film's San Francisco premiere in March 1983, the first review of the film came from Judy Stone of San Francisco Chronicle, who said Smith and Huckabee were, "remarkably successful in evoking an ominous vision of the future."
 In a 2012 interview, Huckabee was asked about the 1983 premiere, and if the original co-director Kent Smith was happy with the outcome: "I don’t know if he was ever totally happy with the film.
 None of us were, really.
 It was a true experimental film.
 And a lot of things were done kind of ass-backwards."